codexgigassys/daas/README.md

 Here we have a list with all available configurations ("config") and two specific configs for C# and flash decompilers.

 You will need to add a new configuration here.
 They are technically a python dictionaries, but they look like JSONs.
-You don't need to known python, just fulfill the fields of your interest as you do with JSON configuration files.
+You don't need to known python.
+Just fulfill the fields of your interest as you would do with a JSON file.
 For instance, we will add a configuration for an APK decompiler:
 ```
 csharp = # ...